jreese42/ece2524stocks/README.md

 	The main GUI based version of the game runs here.
 	It requires a google account to play (you can use your VT account).

 ALSO TRY:
 ---------
 	The game will run on the terminal by executing game.py.
+	This is an older version of the game and does not include historical data.